sudmantlab/rockfishgenomeproject/phylogenetics/sebasto_sebaste_acti_per_gene_aligned_filt_ts_distfilt_astral/readme.md

-Maximum likelihood tree created using concatenated sequences with a fixed topology from ASTRAL for Sebastes and Sebastolobus
+Maximum likelihood tree created using concatenated sequences with a fixed topology from ASTRAL for Sebastes and Sebastolobus.
+Resulting tree used in subsequent analysis is sebasto_sebaste.astral.iqdist.rooted.treefile